 Violin & Viola

-An improvisatory performance that improves on previous implementations of the alto.glove system, especially its analysis and sound synthesis modules.
+An improvisatory performance with my computational system, Windowless, which improves on previous implementations of the alto.glove system, especially its analysis and sound synthesis modules.
 Rapid machining dynamics are blended with slower textural accompaniment via live-recorded sound.
-Corporeal dynamics follow a different trajectory here, too, becoming looser - not to the point where the nuts and bolts are falling out, but rather closer to the "between," the interest (inter-esse), the interstices of violining and the history of its performance practice.
+Corporeal dynamics follow a different trajectory here, too.
+They are becoming loose.

 Cinematography by Megan Patzem.
 Video editing and sound by Seth Thorn.
 Recorded at the iStage within the School of Arts, Media, and Engineering @ Arizona State University.